WaylandM/dichroic-mirror-offsets/docs/Olympus_DM_correction_plugins.md

 ## Test data
-Image data used to test this plugins are available on figshare:
+Image data used to test these plugins are available on figshare:

 | Date | DOI |
 |---|---|